Collocations for write - verb

 busily

-She was busily writing in an exercise book.
+She was busily writing in a notebook.

-She was busily writing in an exercise book.
+She was busily writing in a notebook.

-down, out
+down,

-I''d better write this down, otherwise I''ll forget it.
+I'd better write this down, otherwise I'll forget it.

-I''d better write this down, otherwise I''ll forget it.
+I'd better write this down, otherwise I'll forget it.

 on